abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 rtc_write_memory(uint8_t address, uint8_t *valuearray, uint8_t length)
 ```
 Write to the memory on the ds1307.
-The ds1307 contains 56-Byte, battery-backed RAM with Unlimited Writes
+The ds1307 contains 56-Byte, battery-backed RAM with Unlimited Writes.
 **Parameters:**
 address *(uint8_t)*: 0x08 to 0x3F
 valuearray *(uint8_t\*)*: array containing data to be written to memory
-length *(uint8_t)*: up to 56 bytes.  array length can not exceed the available address space.
+length *(uint8_t)*: up to 56 bytes.  array length can not exceed the available address space
 **Returns:** null
 ___
 ```
 rtc_read_memory(uint8_t address, uint8_t length)
 ```
-Read from the memory on the ds1307
+Read from the memory on the ds1307.
 **Parameters:**
 address *(uint8_t)*: 0x08 to 0x3F
-length *(uint8_t)*: up to 56 bytes.  length can not exceed the available address space.
+length *(uint8_t)*: up to 56 bytes.  length can not exceed the available address space
 **Returns:** *(uint8_t\*)* array of bytes from the SRAM